 Become a Social Worker in Texas

-Social workers can help children, students, older adults, those experiencing alcohol and drug addiction and many more.
-Clinical social workers provide much needed diagnoses and treatments for mental illnesses.
+Social workers can help children, students, older adults, those experiencing alcohol and drug addiction, and many more.
+Clinical social workers provide much-needed diagnoses and treatments for mental illnesses.

 Texas is a great state to practice social work because it provides a variety of settings, from inner-city schools to rural health care practices.
 It offers prospective social workers a wide array of career paths.
-If a future in social work interests you, read on to learn more about some common ways on how to become a licensed social worker in Texas.
+If a future in social work interests you, read on to learn more about some common ways to become a licensed social worker in Texas.

 Steps to Become a Texas Social Worker